ionic-team/ionic-docs/src/pages/vue/quickstart.md

 The content here should look similar to the `Home` component.
 What is different here is the `IonBackButton` component.
 This is used to navigate back to the previous route.
 Seems easy enough, right?
 Ok, but what if we reload the page?

 In this case, the in-memory history is lost, so the back button disappears.
-To address this, we can set the `default-href` property value to the URL we want to navigate to if there is no history.
+To address this, we can set the `default-href` attribute value to the URL we want to navigate to if there is no history.

 ```html
 <ion-back-button default-href="/home"></ion-back-button>